yungwine/TonTools/README.md

 ### Transactions
 Class `Transaction` has `.to_dict()` and `.to_dict_user_friendly()` methods.
-The first one returns full data of transaction, and the second one only useful data of transaction
+The first one returns full data of transaction, and the second one only user-friendly data of transaction

 *status* - True if computation and action phases have returned zero code.
 ```python